grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/keycloak-multitenant/index.md

 This guide explains how to set up multiple providers of the same type with Keycloak as an authentication provider in Grafana.

-The idea is to setup multiple OIDC providers in Keycloak with different tenants and configure Grafana to use the same Keycloak instance as the authentication provider.
+The idea is to set up multiple OIDC providers in Keycloak with different tenants and configure Grafana to use the same Keycloak instance as the authentication provider.

 ## Azure AD configuration

-For Azure AD, the following steps should be repeated for each of the tenants we want to setup in Keycloak.
+For Azure AD, repeat the following steps for each tenant you want to set up in Keycloak.

 ### Overview